SEMOSS/.github/CONTRIBUTING.md

 **For example:**

-`"Added a Slider Block to System Blocks"` ✅
+`"Add a Slider Block to System Blocks"` ✅

 `"feat(ui): slider component build"` 🚫